hsuwanying/uxui-case-study-for-OpenEdu.ch/README.md

 - 90 % of the Users search bar to start their search on the majority platform
 - Online Community, Peer review and students feedback are critical touchpoints
-- Having a clear instructions and guidance would help the user to complete the uploading process
+- Having clear instructions and guidance would help the user to complete the uploading process
-- Users wishing to get in touch with other teachers and connect in a simple, easy way
+- Users wish to get in touch with other teachers and connect in a simple, easy way

 ## Define

-We collected ideas from team brainstorming, user interview and and competitive analysis, and we finally selected the most prominent features which are: **Search UI**, **Filters**, **Uploading Form**, and **Redesign Landing page** that are aligned with solution from our technical team, and be able to visualize in the final prototype
+We collected ideas from team brainstorming, user interview and competitive analysis, and we finally selected the most prominent features which are: **Search UI**, **Filters**, **Uploading Form**, and **Redesign Landing page** that is aligned with solutions from our technical team, and be able to visualize in the final prototype

 ## Develop

-At this stage, we compared potential solutions and we selected the most reasonable ideas to develop and listed in the table below:
+At this stage, we compared potential solutions and selected the most reasonable ideas to develop and listed in the table below:

 | Features                 | Actions                                                      | Impact                                                       | Technique                                               |
 | ------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------- |